Earthquake and Retrofit Terms Glossary

 Framing clip - A device used to connect wood framing members.
 Typically used to connect bearing walls to floors and to the roof in residential construction.

-General contractor - The contractor with main responsibility for the construction, improvement, or renovation project under contract, and is the party signing the prime construction contract for the project.
+General contractor - The contractor who has main responsibility for the construction, improvement, or renovation project under contract, and who is the party signing the prime construction contract for the project.

-House - A single-family residential building (one to four dwelling units) meeting the requirements of Section 1.6 of the ESS Program Rules.
+House - A single-family residential building (one to four dwelling units) meeting the requirements of Section 4.1 of the Program Rules.

 Joist - A framing member that supports a floor or ceiling load in a series of parallel members.
 Typically a 2x8 (2" by 8") or 2x10 (2" by 10") in residential construction.
 Lumber sizes are "nominal;" the actual finished lumber size will be less than the size indicated.